VELVET BOX SOCIETY

 WE ALSO ACCEPT CRYPTO CURRENCY

 © COPYRIGHT 2017-2023.
-ALL RIGHTS RESERVED. .All Rights Reserved.
+ALL RIGHTS RESERVED.
 All trademarked names, brands, models, logos, images, and graphics are the sole property of their respective trademark owners and copyright and credit to their respective owners.
-Timberbrook Capital, Velvet Box Society, this site, including its owners, operators, and developers, is not affiliated with nor endorsed by any watch or jewelry brand manufacturer brand or any subsidiaries thereof, in any way Timbrook Capital, Velvet Box Society is not an authorized retailer of any watch or brand name jewelry manufacturer.
-By Browsing, purchasing, or referencing our site for any reason the user agrees to release all claims to and against Timberbrook Capital, its affiliates, owners, and employees.
+Timberbrook Capital, Velvet Box Society, including this website, its owners, employees, operators, and developers, are not affiliated with, endorsed by, or authorized retailers of any watch or jewelry brand manufacturer or any of their subsidiaries.
+By browsing, purchasing, or referencing our site for any reason, the user agrees to release and hold harmless Timberbrook Capital, Velvet Box Society, its affiliates, owners, operators, developers, and employees from any and all claims, liabilities, damages, and expenses, including but not limited to, any direct, indirect, incidental, or consequential losses arising from or in connection with the use of this site or any products or services purchased through this site.

 • Shop